 By Tiffany Soukup

-Tiffany Soukup is a freelance writer and photographer who lives half the year in Vermont’s Groton State Forest and the other half adventuring abroad looking for wildlife.
-You can follow her findings and travels at: https://vagabondway.net.
-The illustration for this column was drawn by Adelaide Tyrol.
-The Outside Story is assigned and edited by Northern Woodlands magazine, northernwoodlands.org, and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation: [email protected].
+Tiffany Soukup is a writer, photographer, park manager with Vermont State Parks, and traveler.
+Illustration by Adelaide Murphy Tyrol.
+The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of the New Hampshire Charitable Foundation: nhcf.org.